Updated Hud Housing Rules for an Emotional Support Animal

 Refer to these new rules issued in January 2020 that replace the 2013 rules.
 This article aims to help you understand an individual’s right to be accompanied by an emotional support animal.

 What is the Fair Housing Act for emotional support animals?

-The Fair Housing Act is a federal law that prohibits discrimination in housing based on religion, color, race, or nationality.
+The Fair Housing Act (FHA) is a federal law that prohibits discrimination in housing based on religion, color, race, or nationality.
 It is not legal for housing providers to refuse accommodation for a person with a disability.
-Individuals with mental health conditions like depression, PTSD, and social anxiety disorder have emotional support animals that provide therapeutic benefits.
-In order to qualify for an ESA, its owner must have an emotional support animal letter by a licensed mental health professional.
+Individuals with mental health conditions like depression, PTSD, and social anxiety disorder have emotional support animals that provide therapeutic emotional support.
+To qualify for an ESA, its owner must have an emotional support animal letter from a licensed mental health professional.

 Owners with an ESA letter have the following rights under the fair housing act.

-The department of housing sets the best rules for ESA accommodations.
-HUD points out that this was because of an increasing number of complaints by tenants.
+The housing department sets the best rules for ESA accommodations.
+HUD points out that this was because of an increasing number of complaints.
 In response to those complaints, HUD issued new guidelines for ESA accommodations.

-The new guidelines confirm previous rules and also provide some additional protections for ESA owners.
-HUD’s new rules also answer some of the most common questions which were not addressed previously.
+The new guidelines confirm previous rules and provide additional protections for ESA owners.
+HUD’s new rules also answer some of the most common questions not addressed previously.
 Here are some facts regarding the new housing rules that all ESA owners should know.

 Under new HUD rules, landlords are also not allowed to charge extra fees or deposits.
-Even if the building charges on a monthly basis for normal pets, ESAs owners do not have to pay such costs.
-HUD clarified that landlords cannot charge any fee in connection with the ESA.
+Even if the building charges monthly for normal pets, ESAs owners do not have to pay such costs.
+HUD clarified that landlords could not charge any fee in connection with the ESA.
 However, a landlord can charge in case of any damage caused by the tenants or their ESAs.